chiso-chiso/Assignment4/README.md

 names(TidyData)<-gsub("gravity", "Gravity", names(TidyData))

-## From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## create a second, independent tidy data set with the average of each variable for each activity and each subject.
 FinalData <- TidyData %>%
     group_by(subject, activity) %>%
     summarise_all(funs(mean))